gc-cloud/E71Project/README.md

 #### You did a whole team relative size estimating activity.
 You documented the name of the activity in your README.
 1.0 pts
 >  The estimates were produced collaboratively over two Google Hangout sessions.
 We decided to adopt  a Fibonacci approach
->  using 5 as a reference for the amount of work needed to develop a typical web form, and came to a consensus on the level
+>  using 5 as a reference for the amount of work needed to develop a typical web form.
+Using the initial benchmark of 5, we debated and talked through the story points
+>  needed to complete each task based on our individual experiences/expertise and came to a consensus on the level
->  of effort for the other backlog items using the initial benchmark of 5.
+>  of effort for the other backlog items.

 #### Only Development Team members participated in creating the estimates.
 You've made note of this in your README.
 1.0 pts